dave-sommerville/cedar-university-2024/README.md

 # Cedar University

-Example of a University Webpage design, using a fabricated University and history.
+University Webpage Design Project
-This was a group project for my course at MITT, as an exercise in responsive design and formatting numerous components.
-Please see acknowledgements for my project partners details.
+This project is a demonstration of a fabricated university's webpage, created as part of a group exercise for my course at MITT.
+The focus was on building a responsive design while incorporating various web components and formatting techniques.

-This is still a work in progress.
-My attention is currently spread over several projects, but I intend to adjust the current design as well as expand on the overall design.
+Please refer to the acknowledgments section for details on my project partners.

+Note: As I am currently managing several other projects, this webapp is a work in progress.
+Further adjustments and expansions to the design will be implemented in the near future.

 ## Authors